stfc/PSyclone/tutorial/nemo_hands_on/4_nemo_openacc/README.md

 outside the data region and therefore does not actually need to be copied back from the GPU.)

-Although we have massively reduced the amount of data copying, we will still be copying data to and from the GPU upon every trip of the 'iteration' loop as we enter and leave the DATA region.
+Although we have massively reduced the amount of data movement, we will still be copying data to and from the GPU upon every trip of the 'iteration' loop as we enter and leave the DATA region.
 This can be fixed by tweaking our script so as to enclose the whole loop within